Materials Science and Engineering (MSE)

 MSE 3930 Materials Selection

 Throughout mankind's history, materials have played a critical role in civilization and technology.
 The selection of materials has been based on availability and functionality.
-The rapid advances of materials technologies in the last 150 years, however, have made nearly all classes and forms of materials available, at a cost.
-These costs include the dollars and cents costs that typically accompany the use of stronger, lighter materials, but environmental costs are also important and significant.
-Therefore, in theory at least, materials selection can now proceed on a rational basis as an optimization process involving performance and costs - both financial and environmental.
-In this course, we will focus on structural applications where mechanical design is central.
-By the end of the course, the students can expect to acquire a level of engineering familiarity with a broad range of materials, and be prepared to undertake responsible material design projects in the future.
-Prerequisite: Junior standing or approval of the instructor
+The rapid advances of materials technologies in the last 150 years have made nearly all classes and forms of materials available.
+However, this increased material availability comes at a cost, not only in terms of the financial cost of manufacturing advanced materials, but also in terms of the environmental impact for material extraction, processing, and synthesis.
+The next generation of materials scientists and engineers will thus need to both understand how to optimally select materials from an ever-expanding universe of possibilities while also accounting for the environmental and societal impacts of their material choices.
+This course introduces materials selection as an optimization process, considering trade-offs in design performance, financial cost, and environmental sustainability.
+By the end of the course, students can expect to acquire a level of engineering familiarity with a broad range of materials and their properties, while being prepared to undertake environmentally responsible material design projects in critical applications in energy, sustainability, and healthcare, among others.
+Prerequisite: Junior standing or approval of the instructor.

 Spring